salvadorgarciamunoz/kipet/documentation/content/tutorials.rst

     est_param = EstimationPotential(builder_est, exp_data, time=(0.0, 5.0) simulation_data=results, verbose=True)

 Compare the results with those from previously.
+With only three concentration points, a much better profile for concentration can be predicted using the model.

 .. figure:: ex16result3.png
    :width: 400px